 The result was that George enrolled as a pre-law student at Washington Square College of New York University.

 Nobody in his family had ever been to college before, so it was an alien environment for him.
 And what an environment it was!

-For the first time in his life, the working-class kid from Brooklyn was introduced to the classic works of English literature, the remarkable art of Rembrandt, and the magnificent music of Bach, Beethoven and Mozart.
-The experience was a revelation to him.
+For the first time in his life, the working-class kid from Brooklyn was introduced to the classic works of Shakespeare, the remarkable art of Rembrandt, and the magnificent music of Bach, Beethoven, and Mozart.
+The experience was a revelation.